 Over the past twenty years, football has evolved from a national recreation to an international money laundering business.
 It is unquestioningly the most popular sport in the world and is watched by billions.
 The increasing economic significance of football and other sports has led to an unprecedented investment in this sector, some part of which is associated with criminal dealings.

 The FATF has presented its analysis of what factors make football such a lucrative sector for supercriminals.
 Despite the dynamic developments and enormous prominence of the football industry even though, the structure of the regulations is not adjusted to some risks that might occur as a consequence of these changes.
-So, more scrutiny for large football teams and restrictions on cash use would result from this EU rule that is scheduled to sign in January 2024.
+So, more scrutiny for large football teams and restrictions on cash use would result from this EU rule that is scheduled to be signed in January 2024.

 Lawmakers Limit Cash Transaction